jpcommissaris/rest-your-eyes/README.md

 ```

 ### Bundling the App
-- To bundle the app for distribution, use the `setup.py` script.
+- The app is bundled for distribution with`setup.py` & `codesign`.
 This will package the application for macOS.
+Use the provided build script:
+- `chmod +x build.sh`
+- `./build.sh`